roberthoward/manager-README/README.md

 Welcome to my User Guide to Working with me!
 I offer this to you because I recognize that the faster we get to know each other and how we work, the better and stronger our relationship will be, and the more we’ll accomplish together.
 I encourage you to write your own User Guide so I and your team can learn how to work best with you.
 This is a living document that will change as I learn more about myself and how we can best support each other.

+# UX Engineering (UXE) Tenets

+**Prioritize experiences over features.** Our modular, scalable, and reusable capabilities deliver solutions for our customers' most common and challenging needs.

+**Design is not a matter of taste or opinion.** We are objective and never assume we know better.
+Excellence in design is achieved through customer insights and data.

+**Build experiences that are accessible, inclusive, and global.** Our solutions support all our customers regardless of ability, background, or location.

+**Deliver simple experiences for complex problems.** Our solutions provide users with clear pathways so they can move confidently through their workflows.

+**Release, measure, iterate.
+Repeat.** Perfect is the enemy of good.
+The sooner customers experience our solutions, the faster we learn.
+Those learnings inform future iterations.

 # Understanding My Role

 While there are a number of things I will be responsible for, there are 2 things that take higher priority than everything else.